Gogoxingxing/lc/leetcode.md

  * }
  */
  /*1,最常见两种解法 O(nlogn) time, O(n) space
 Using PriorityQueue to solve this problem, we first sort the given time intervals by their start time, and then use min heap which compare the end time of each interval and keep the interval which has the minimum end time on the top of the heap.
 Then compare the interval on the top of the heap with other interval, merge the intervals which have intersection.
 The queue.size() is the final result.
  */
 class Solution {
     public int minMeetingRooms(Interval[] intervals) {
         if (intervals == null || intervals.length == 0) return 0;
-        Arrays.sort(intervals, (a, b) -> Integer.compare(a.start, b.start));
+        //if not sort, [[7,10],[2,4]] may wrong, because everytime we compare current end time with next start time Arrays.sort(intervals, (a, b) -> Integer.compare(a.start, b.start));

         PriorityQueue<Interval> pq = new PriorityQueue<>(intervals.length, (a, b) -> Integer.compare(a.end, b.end));